Mayaank1/Dog-vs-Cat-CNN-Classifier/README.md

 Iterative Optimization: The forward and backward propagation steps are repeated for multiple epochs, gradually adjusting the model weights to minimize the loss and improve classification accuracy.

 # Evaluation
 After training, the model's performance is evaluated on a separate test set of images.
-The trained model predicts the labels for these images, and the accuracy is calculated by comparing the predictions with the ground truth labels.
+The trained model predicts the labels for these images, and the accuracy is calculated by comparing the predictions with the ground truth labels.My model performs with an accuracy of 80.83%.

 # Usage
 To use the trained model for inference on new images, follow these steps: